 KSFO 282353Z 28008KT 5SM PRFG VCFG E SCT020 OVC015 15/14 A3009 RMK HILLS OBSC E

-90° along the coastal strip,
+90° along the coastal strip, NNW (337.5° → 157.5°), alongshore,

-Colder, nutrient-rich layers rise to fill the void,
+colder, nutrient-rich layers rise to fill the void,

-cooling the marine boundary layer to near saturation,
+cooling marine air to near saturation,

-a surface-to-air affair—condensate deployed on aerosols,
+a surface-to-air affair, condensate cast on aerosols,

-ocean strata and air converge at rore—
+ocean strata and air converge at rore,

-the dew-roar ignition as sea and sky angle into city.
+dew-roar ignition as sea and sky angle into city.

-Northwest draws linked valleys into hiding-seeks,
+Northwest draw links valleys into hiding-seeks,

 sliding beneath the magic foggiest ride,

-threading corridors in triplicate intricate,
+threading corridors in film, fill, and framework—superarrivals

-venting through fog-belt redwoods ahead—
+venting through fog-belt redwoods ahead,

-the inland heat’s switch flicked to [ON]/OFF,
+inland heat’s flick of the switch [ON]/OFF,

-layering frontalities cryptic script again.
+fascinating frontalities cryptic script again.

 ◯